0x4447/0x4447-cli-node-hot-pepper/README.md

 When you work on a project that has many micro-services you run in a situation that you have to start many servers just to work on a single one.
 Using SystemD you know that all the necessary servers are always running in the background.
 Another key benefit is that this servers will start automatically when you restart the system.
 So know you don't have to spend time starting everything all over gain.

+# Why This Name?

+Why not?
+We had to call it something.
+And once you see it, you're not going to forget it. 😃

 # The End

 If you enjoyed this article/project, please consider giving it a 🌟.
 And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional articles and tools that you might find interesting.